Your coloured bins are used as follows:

 - Don't overfill your wheeled bin and ensure the lid is closed

-- That your bin isn't too heavy to move, it will not be emptied
+- Make sure that your bin isn't too heavy to move, if not it may not be emptied

-- The bin has the correct items in it, we may refuse to take it if they are wrong
+- Make sure that the bin has the correct items in it, we may refuse to take it if they are wrong.

 If your bin is not collected, please report your missed bin collection after 3:30pm on your collection day and by 3:30pm the following day.